-Questions about travelling on Northland Ferries, buying tickets or getting a Frequent User Card?
-We’ve got all the answers here – or feel free to get in touch.
+Questions about travelling on Northland Ferries, buying tickets or getting a Resident/Frequent User Card?
+We’ve got all the answers here.

 Buying Tickets & travelling

-Yes, our crew happily accept cash payment on board.
+Yes, our crew can accept cash payments on board.

 Yes, if you pay by EFTPOS you will get a receipt.
 If you pay with cash you will be given a ticket which will act as a receipt.

 Yes, you can pay by cash, EFTPOS and credit card (except Diners Club).